Are silver prices going up after 2018’s stagnant year? Learn what experts think, and then take our poll to let us know where you stand.

 In general, higher interest rates tend to put pressure on non-interest-bearing assets like gold and silver; conversely, when interest rates are lower, precious metals tend to perform better.
 However, last year there were three rate hikes, and gold prices rose instead of falling, while silver was relatively flat.

-So are silver prices going up in 2018?
-Panelists polled by FocusEconomics see prices increasing in 2018, but not by a lot.
-As a whole, they expect prices to average $17.50 in 2018, about flat compared to the current level.
-Here’s a list of the average 2018 silver predictions given by some of the respondents:
+Are silver prices going up in 2019?
+Panelists polled by FocusEconomics see prices dipping below the current US$17 per ounce level in 2019, but not by a lot.
+As a whole, they expect prices to average around US$15.80 in the fourth quarter of 2019 before climbing back up to reach an expected average of US$16.60 in Q4 of next year.
+Here’s a list of the average 2019 silver predictions given by some of the respondents:

-Alas, we have no crystal ball here.
-While most say markets watchers say it’s only a matter of time before silver prices rise, how long that will be is nearly impossible to tell.
-But let’s keep our ears to the ground and see what happens in terms of the three factors mentioned above.
-With geopolitical factors, interest rates, manipulation and myriad other factors in play it’s crucial to stay on the ball.
+Alas, we have no crystal ball here, and many of the educated guesses out there are just that.
+While most market watchers say it’s only a matter of time before silver prices rise, how long that will be is nearly impossible to tell.
+With geopolitical factors, interest rates, gold prices and myriad other factors in play, staying abreast of these topics can determine your investment strategy moving forward.

-Do you think silver prices are going to finally surge this year?
+Are silver prices going up this year?
+What do you think?
 What key indicators do you look for?
 Share your thoughts by answering the poll below or by leaving a comment.

 This is an updated version of an article first published by the Investing News Network in 2016.